simwrapper/simwrapper.github.io/docs/matsim-transit-supply.md

 ---
 id: transit-supply
-title: MATSim Transit supply/demand
+title: MATSim Public transit supply/demand
 ---

 <img style="border: 1px solid #aac" src="assets/transit.jpg" title="transit banner">
-_Transit routes and station boardings/alightings_
+_Public transit routes and station boardings/alightings_

-The transit viewer displays MATSim public transport networks, along with passenger demand if available.
+The public transit viewer displays MATSim public transport networks, along with passenger demand if available.

 ## Usage

 If the run folder contains a `*output_transitSchedule.xml.gz` file, then this view will be automatically available.

-**Stop-to-stop ridership:** If the run folder also contains `*pt_stop2stop_departures.csv.gz` then the transit ridership (demand) will also be loaded.
-This may take a few seconds.
+**Stop-to-stop ridership:** If the run folder also contains an analysis subfolder containing `analysis/pt/pt_pax_volumes.csv.gz` then the public transit ridership (ridership, boardings/alightings, and load factors) will also be loaded.
+This may take a few extra seconds.

 A standalone `viz-pt-*.yaml` file can also be used to set all configuration parameters; see dashboard config below.